 When is the reporting due?

-Monthly member and employer contribution payments and corresponding data files for all pay dates from the prior month are due – free of errors – no later than the 15th of the following month (i.e. reporting for the month of August is due no later than September 15).
+Submission of employer data reports are due – free of errors – no later than the 15th of the following month (i.e. reporting for the month of August is due no later than September 15).
 Please note that you may create your batch and submit it as early as 25 days before the 15th of the month.

 How do I submit reporting files?